10 Best Small Towns in Montana

 Pop.
 1,337

 With just 1,337 residents, Stevensville ("Montana's First Settlement") offers 238 recreation sites nearby with a safety score of 9/10 and a moderate cost of living.
 The local graduation rate is 91%.
 Unemployment: 6.2%.
 Main industry: education & healthcare.
 73 homes currently for sale.
-Nestled in Ravalli County County at 3,317 feet, it's authentic Montana.
+Nestled in Ravalli County at 3,317 feet, it's authentic Montana.

 #4